CodeYourFuture/immersive-go-course/docker-cloud/README.md

   id-token: write
 ```

-And that you have correctly copied the Amazon Resource Name (ARN) for the Role you created:
+And that we have correctly copied the Amazon Resource Name (ARN) for the Role:

 ```yml
 - name: configure aws credentials